anton-k/handle-pattern-servant-app/README.md

 Also we can run stress testing for our server.
-For that we need to install [`k6`](https://k6.io/) and see the `README.md` for docs on how to run them in the directory `test-stress` of this repo.
+For that we need to install [`k6`](https://k6.io/) and see the [`README.md`](https://github.com/anton-k/handle-pattern-servant-app/tree/main/test-stress) for docs on how to run them in the directory `test-stress` of this repo (note that it features it's own Makefile).

 ### The application structure